 - In foster care

-- Change schools after the completion of your 2nd year of high school (determined by the number of credits earned or the length of time enrolled, whichever makes a student eligible)
+- Change schools after the completion of your 2nd year of high school (determined by the number of credits earned or the length of time enrolled or age, whichever makes a student eligible)

 - Not reasonably able to complete local graduation requirements by end of 4th year of high school